muLAn-project/muLAn/README.md

 Goals
 -----

-<b>muLAn</b> is an easy and flexile software to model gravitational microlensing events
+<b>muLAn</b> is an easy-to-use and flexile software to model gravitational microlensing events

 Getting Started
 ---------------